 New Zealand’s largest ski area

-When the winter snow arrives, (late June through to November), both local ski fields, Whakapapa and Turoa attract winter fun seekers.
+When the winter snow arrives, (June through to late October), both local ski fields, Whakapapa and Turoa attract winter fun seekers.

-During the summer months (December – May), chair lifts operate up to Knoll Ridge Cafe, 2020 m a.s.l., on Mt Ruapehu for sight seeing.
-In fact you can make your own way or be guided to the brim of the crater lake.
+During the summer months (December – May), the Sky Waka gondola operates up to Knoll Ridge Cafe, 2020 m a.s.l., on Mt Ruapehu for sight seeing.

 Whakapapa Ski Area – 20 minutes from National Park Village